-A. Lancaster Township Fire Department: Mr. Schaller reported 56 township calls in February 2014, making a year-to-date total of 106 calls.
+A. Lancaster Township Fire Department: Mr. Schaller reported thirty calls in the township in July 2014, making a year-to-date total of 333 calls.

-B. Lafayette Fire Company: There were 19 calls answered on the east side of Lancaster Township during the month of February 2014.
+B. Lafayette Fire Company: There were eight calls answered on the east side of Lancaster Township during the month of July 2014.

 D. Sewer/Other Reports: Reports are available for public inspection at the meeting and during regular business hours.

 E. Recycling Report: June 2014: 25.17%.
 The increases we have been having in the recycling rate are due to our current hauler being better at collecting the recycling, and that the amount of things we can recycle has increased.

 F. Lancaster Inter-Municipal Committee Report: Mr. Laudien reported that the LIMC is continuing conversations on solutions to storm water management issues and obligations.
 Ms. Wasong indicated that Millersville University wants to do more projects cooperatively.
 The September 10, 2014 meeting will be held at West Hempfield Township at 7:30am.